Nom3o/Django_roadmap/README.md

 ## 📌 About This Project

-This roadmap is my personal journey from beginner to job-ready Django backend developer.
+This roadmap is my personal journey from beginner to pro Django backend developer.
 It covers **core Django**, **REST APIs**, **advanced backend topics**, **security**, and **deployment** — the full backend stack, with real projects at every stage.